biothings/myvariant.info/CONTRIBUTE.md

 7. Commit and send the pull request.

-   Here is a real-world pull request examples from one of our contributors: [#13](https://github.com/biothings/myvariant.info/pull/13).
+   Here is a real-world pull request example from one of our contributors: [#13](https://github.com/biothings/myvariant.info/pull/13).

 8. And the last, if you have trouble to code a data plugin, you can just produce a dump of JSON document list using whatever tools you like, and send over your dumped file to us.
 But that will require us to load it manually.